dfontana/cc-quarry/README.md

 cc-setup [<branchName> = main]
 ```

-By running this, you'll download the dependencies of `cc-quarry` as well as install the script `cc-quarry`.
+By running this, you'll download the dependencies of `cc-quarry` as well as install the script `ccq`.
 This script is your entry point.

 ## Running

-Use the `cc-quarry` command.
+Use the `ccq` command.
 This will print it's usage if you don't know off the top of your head.